Don’t miss a single post – Subscribe by e-mail (It’s FREE!)

 - 2 cups semisweet chocolate chips

-- Place peanut butter, butter, and brown sugar in a large microwave safe bowl.
+- Place all ingredients (except chocolate chips) in a large microwave safe bowl.
 Microwave until butter and peanut butter are melted, one to two minutes (time will vary by microwave).

 - Remove from microwave and use a large spoon to stir all of the ingredients together (except chocolate chips) until they form a ball of dough that leaves the side of the bowl.
 Pat into a 9x13 pan.